 Are you asking yourself, "What do I do with all the old family pictures that have been passed down to me that no one wants?"

 You're in luck.
-Perhaps you have boxes of old family photos, shelves of photo albums, or even photo scrapbooks.
-I have some suggestions that might preserve your legacy while reducing what you have in your home.
+You may have boxes of old family photos, shelves of photo albums, or even photo scrapbooks.
+I have some suggestions to preserve your legacy while reducing what you have in your home.

 Downsize your photo collection.
 Loose photos and photos in albums by removing blurry photos and separating out duplicate copies of the same image.

 Set photos of unidentified individuals or strangers aside.
-Take time to identify the persons and places shown in the photos.
-You might be the last living person who may know who or what the pictures depict.
+Take time to identify the persons and places shown in the pictures.
+You might be the last living person to know who or what the photos depict.

-If you're unable to identify some individuals, you could attempt a reserve image search on Google with a digitized image or submit the pictures to a lost family photo website like DeadFred.com.
+If you can't identify some individuals, you could try a reserve image search on Google with a digitized image or submit the pictures to a lost family photo website like DeadFred.com.

 With an organized and paired-down photo collection, it's time to find new homes for your box of physical prints.